Quality Software Solutions

 • Copy As > Copy As (export_type) - This set of options allows copying the selection to the clipboard in any of the available export types (e.g HTML, RTF, Intel-Hex, etc.).
 Selecting one of these options exports the selection and then copies the results to the clipboard for easy transfer to another application.
 For example, select a set of bytes, click the 'Copy as Web Page (HTML)' menu option, switch to Microsoft Word or another HTML editor and paste the HTML directly into the application.
 Note that when the data is exported, all of the options are used from the last time that type of data was exported using the 'File > Export Hex...' menu option.
 See Importing/Exporting Files for an explanation of all export types.

-• Paste - If data has been copied onto the clipboard, the Paste command has two possible effects: When in Insert mode (INS will appear in the Status Bar), Paste will insert the bytes on the clipboard into the file at the cursor position, but when in Overwrite mode (OVR will appear in the Status Bar), the bytes in the clipboard are pasted over the bytes in the file.
+• Paste - If data has been copied onto the clipboard, the Paste command has two possible effects: When editing a text file or when in Insert mode (INS will appear in the Status Bar) Paste will insert the bytes on the clipboard into the file at the caret position.
+When editing hex data in Overwrite mode (OVR will appear in the Status Bar) the bytes in the clipboard are pasted over the bytes in the file.
 If any bytes are currently selected in the file, those bytes will be deleted before the paste operation.
 To switch between Insert and Overwrite mode, use the Insert key.
-Note that the functionality of Paste can be controlled through the Options dialog (see Editor Options for more information).
+Note that the functionality of Paste can be controlled through the Hex Editor Options dialog (see Hex Editor Options for more information).
 When working with drives or processes, the file size cannot be changed so Paste will only work if the file size remains unchanged.

 • Paste Special - Some applications paste data to the clipboard in a number of different formats.
 The Paste Special command allows inserting of data to the current document in any of the available formats.
 See Using Paste Special for more information.